 The Father of Independence and Social Transformation

-Born in the northern parish of St. Lucy on 21 January 1920, Errol Walton Barrow, a social activist and political leader, was the first Prime Minister of Barbados.
-Also known as the ‘father of Independence and social transformation’, Barrow’s life is full of great accomplishments.
+Born in the northern parish of St. Lucy on 21 January 1920, Errol Walton Barrow, a social activist, and political leader were the first Prime Minister of Barbados.
+Also known as the ‘father of Independence and social transformation,’ Barrow’s life is full of significant accomplishments.

 He served as Premier of Barbados from 1961 to 1966 and proudly led his country to Independence from Great Britain, thus becoming the island’s first Prime Minister.
 He held this highly respected position for ten years, until 1976 when the BLP was re-elected back into office.
 Remarkably, in 1986, after almost ten years as leader of the opposition, Barrow was again overwhelmingly elected as Prime Minister of Barbados.